 When educators use a variety of sources of evidence the reliability and validity of the evaluation of student learning is increased.
 To ensure valid and reliable assessment and evaluation, educators are encouraged to collect evidence of student learning from a variety of sources (Figures 7 and 8), on an ongoing basis, and in a variety of settings.
 Sources can include conversations, observations, and products, collectively referred to as “triangulation of evidence” (Figure 7).

-Figure 7: Triangulation of Evidence 4
+Figure 7: Triangulation of Evidence (Adapted from Ontario Ministry of Education, 2010a)

 Figure 8: Sources of Evidence, Considerations and Health and Physical Education Examples